 Configure whether TeamCity will show changes from snapshot dependencies.
 This also affects treatment of pending changes in schedule trigger.

 By default, when displaying pending changes in a feature branch or changes of a build on a branch, TeamCity includes changes in the default branch (till a build in the default branch) as well.
 This allows tracking the cases when a commit that broke a build was fixed in the default branch, but not in a feature branch.

 However, for large projects with multiple teams simultaneously working on lots of different branches this means that all the project committers (regardless of the branch they are committing to) will be notified when, for example, a commit in the default branch broke the build or if a force push was performed.

 If you want to see the changes in a feature branch only, check the box to exclude changes in the default branch from being displayed in other branches.

-Since TeamCity 2019.1, you can use a Branch Filter to limit the set of branches available for the build configuration.
+You can use a branch filter to limit the set of branches available for the build configuration.
 By default, no limits are applied.

 Other VCS-Related Settings

-Configure VCS trigger if you want the build to be started on new changes detection.
+Configure a VCS trigger if you want the build to be started on new changes detection.

 Additionally, you can add a label into the version control system for the sources used for a particular build by means of the VCS Labeling build feature.